-Threat Intelligence is derived from continuously analyzing extremely large amounts of data with the goal of organizing and adding context to actual cyber threat activities, trends and attacks.
+Threat Intelligence is derived from continuously analyzing extremely large amounts of threat data with the goal of organizing and adding context to actual cyber threat activities, trends and attacks.
 Threat intelligence can come from external threat intelligence feeds, internal networks, analyzing past attacks, and human research.
 The best threat intelligence is typically gathered by always-on active sensors otherwise known as threat feeds.

 Top threat intelligence feeds can have hundreds of millions of devices acting as security sensors that feed threat intelligence to all users that subscribe to that feed.
 Hundreds of thousands of security updates per day can occur automatically and seamlessly to end users and networks.

 Avast's immense threat intelligence network leverages cloud based machine learning and is constantly adding to our threat feeds.
 It's this threat intelligence combined with dozens of other leading threat feeds around the world that our network security solutions utilize.
 About our threat network:

 - We have over 400 million devices reporting in to our threat network for Antivirus, acting as security sensors and feeding us threat intelligence for our users’ endpoints

 - Our network threat protection partner is integrated into 60+ threat feeds, providing a well-rounded view of worldwide threats to network security

 - These feeds are acting as always-awake security guards, observing, processing, and reporting on 30 billion requests per day

 - There are over 100,000 security updates per day between our antivirus and network threat feeds.
 This is always on, always updated, and always on the cutting edge

 - There are over 100 data centers across 5 continents, allowing policies to follow users.
 Any requests for the internet initiated by a user on travel will get processed quickly at the nearest data center